zeroibc/my-mac-os/textual/readme.md

 # Ayu theme for Textual
 I love IRC and hanging out in various Freenode channels.
-I also really love [ayu theme](https://github.com/dempfi/ayu).
+I also love [ayu theme](https://github.com/dempfi/ayu).

 I wasn't happy with any of the default themes Textual comes with so I made this theme.
 Here is how it looks: